lordmulder/mhash-384/README.md

 ### Prerequisites

 In order to use the MHash-384 library in your Python project, the `MHashPy384.py` **must** be in your Python *library path*.

+*Note:* [CPython](https://www.python.org/), which is the most widely deployed Python interpreter, is known to be **very slow** for computation-intensive workloads, such as hash computations!
+Greatly improved speed can be achieved by using the [PyPy](http://pypy.org/) instead of CPython.

 ## Delphi